etomuc/CPC464-iRAM1024/README.md

 > See Issues for link to more details.
 >**Do not build this version if you are planning on using it with the M4.**
 >
-> At the moment the issue seems to be limited to M4 only but the root cause has not been identified yet.
+> At the moment the issue seems to be limited to M4 only.
+The root cause has not been identified yet but seems to origin from the M4s internal implementation.

 <!--